 | The EP that made me want to create this category.
 (The vinyl reissue has a bonus track.)|

 | Not purely ambient, but drifts in and out between ambient glitch and rhythmic — sometimes chaotic — passages.
 Avoids clichés.
 Rewards repeated listens.|

 | Not your typical “ambient glitch” album; there's a lot going on here.|

-Power AmbientI.e. ambient that sounds like Tim Hecker.
+Power AmbientI.e. ambient that sounds like Tim Hecker or Fennesz.
 (I used to name it “fuzzy ambient”, but Fact Mag came up with “power ambient” and I like that term better.)
 It's a paradoxical kind of ambient music: busy, abrasive, sometimes inducing a sense of drowsiness.
 Some of it bridges the gap between ambient and noise.⇡

 Harmony in Ultraviolet

 | Only twenty minutes long, but some of the best and most beautiful music I’ve heard in the genre yet.
 The second track is based on a looped violin sample from “Good Night” by The Beatles.
 (I don’t think John Cassavetes composed music — the record is an homage, not an interpretation.)|

 I recommend getting the entire Plays collection (which has been compiled on CD), especially if you’re into experimental music and aren’t afraid of some dissonance.

 Plays John Cassavetes

 | An original sound, with ambient/dub techno elements but also dense and very organic.|